Nobel Prize in chemistry awarded for 'genetic scissors' discovery | DW | 07.10.2020

 Randau heads the prokaryotic RNA department at Philipps University and told DW that we are now "at a point where we can cleave human DNA very specifically and faster than ever before.
 We can take a gene that causes disease and correct it.
 This is the great impact of the CRISPR-Cas9 discovery for humanity."

-There are companies all over the world testing this technology in clinical trials right now, Randau added, saying that it was well within possible that it could be used in approved medical procedures "within the next two years."
+There are companies all over the world testing this technology in clinical trials right now, Randau added, saying that it was "very possible that the method could be used in approved medical procedures within the next two years."

 An application of CRISPR is particularly useful in altering the DNA of various plants and animals so they can withstand certain blights or viruses.